fbohz/learn-co-sandbox/Current_Repos.md

 >>>>>>> 7ab886e4ecdbc9c23826131b097cc348f5baee2f
 -DON'T do animation and just mimic the "I'm Feeling Lucky" style of Google.
 See Evernote for sample wireframe.
 -Luck Charms on your canasta.
 Save Luck charm.

+-From initial response get nextpage and create an array up until nextpage is empty or array length equals 500.
+-When array is captured create a new file a method that has a class that calls the api and creates objects out of the hash received.
+Clear @all before starting.
+Shovel to @all at end.
+-within the same file create another method that pulls a random object from @all.